rjmk/fp-in-js/README.md

 ## Usage

 I have made lots of stuff that should really be peer deps as dev deps.
-This means you can just clone this repo and `npm i` and get everything you need.
+This means you can just clone this repo and `npm i` (or `yarn install`) and get everything you need.
 (It will take a few minutes).

 Try running the test script `npm t / npm test`.